CellProfiling/pipex/README.md

   - `segmentation_data.npy` file: the labelled cell regions in numpy array format (for further computing analysis)
   - `segmentation_data_filtered.npy` file: the filtered labelled cell regions in numpy array format (if you have executed the generate_filtered_masks step)
   - `segmentation_data_filtered_tile_X_X.npy` file: each tile of the filtered labelled cell regions in numpy array format (if you have executed the generate_filtered_masks step with tiling)
-  - `segmentation_mask.tiff` file: the cell segmentation mask in TIFF format.
+  - `segmentation_binary_mask.tiff` file: the cell segmentation binary mask in TIFF format.
   - `segmentation_mask_filtered.tiff` file: the filtered cell segmentation mask in TIFF format (if you have executed the generate_filtered_masks)
   - `segmentation_mask_filtered_tile_X_X.tiff` file: each tile of the filtered cell segmentation mask in TIFF format (if you have executed the generate_filtered_masks step with tiling)
   - `segmentation_mask_show.jpg` file: the cell segmentation mask over the first image (usually DAPI) in JPG format.